 The aims of Conductive Education

 - To teach a normal way of life

 - To nurture a positive outlook and an ability to solve problems and overcome challenges

-- To help children achieve greater independence and fulfil their potential
+- To help children achieve greater independence and fulfill their potential